btcven/locha/documentation/en/draft_modulators.md

 # Chapter 2 Modulators and demodulators

-Information signals are rarely in an appropiate state for transmission, so that signals must be carry between the transmisor and the receiver on some medium for transmission.
+Information signals are rarely in an appropriate state for transmission, so that signals must be carry between the transmisor and the receiver on some medium for transmission.

 Modulation is the process of transforming the information from its original form to a more appropiate one for transmission.